 Kusatsu is one of Japan‘s most beautiful and serene cities, known for its therapeutic hot springs.
-And if you’re looking for a unique and authentic Japanese experience in Kusatsu, staying at a ryokan with onsen baths is the way to go.
+And if you’re looking for an authentic Japanese experience, staying at ryokans in Kusatsu with onsen baths is the way to go.

 Inside, you will find spacious rooms with comfortable futon beds, tatami mat flooring, and large windows offering stunning views of the surrounding mountains.